chipyaya/tech-portfolio/docs/about.md

 ## Awards
 ### Presidential Award, National Taiwan University (Spring'15)
-- This award is given to students with ranking top 5\% in the department
+- This award is given to students who ranked top 5\% in the department

 ### 7th place over 662 teams, KDD Cup 2018
 - Collected historical and forecasting weather information from World Weather and performed feature engineering.